 Events

 The Fallbrook Land Conservancy hosts many events throughout the year, including educational hikes, volunteer work days, and members-only parties.
-Join our email list for invites delivered to your inbox, check back here regularly, or follow us on Facebook or Instagram.
+Join our email list for invites delivered to your inbox, check back here regularly, or follow us on Facebook or Instagram

 Fallbrook Land Conservancy’s

-2023 Spring Nature Walks
+2024 Spring Nature Walks

-Saturday, March 11 at 9 am @ Gird Valley Preserve
+Saturday, March 9 at 9 am @ Gird Valley Preserve

-This walk will be led by Jonathan Snapp-Cook, a botanist and restoration ecologist with the U.S. Fish and Wildlife Service.
 This will be a leisurely walk along the trail at Gird Valley Preserve, but there are some steep and uneven sections of trail.

-Earth Day, Saturday, April 22 at 9 am @ Los Jilgueros Preserve
+Earth Day, Saturday, April 20 at 9 am @ Los Jilgueros Preserve

 FLC Chair, Susan Liebes, will lead this leisurely walk around Los Jilgueros Preserve, stopping to observe interesting plants and animals along the way.

-Saturday, May 13 at 9 am @ Palomares House and Park
+Saturday, May 11 at 9 am @ Palomares House and Park

 Volunteers who planted and maintain the gardens will introduce visitors to the native and drought-tolerant species used in the landscaping, and explain the rain-catchment system.